Trauma Aid UK

 Sustainable Capacity Building

-Trauma Aid UK works to provide EMDR Training in countries and regions of the world where EMDR Training is not available.
+Trauma Aid UK works to sponsor EMDR Training in countries and regions of the world where EMDR Training is not available.
 These countries will often be places where mass trauma because of conflict or natural disaster has taken place.

 Following events of this kind, charities often send teams in to help.
 However, we know that this is rarely sustained and therefore our main aim is to provide initial training and then follow this up with more advanced training and CPD so that our trainees can work towards accreditation and establish their own national EMDR Associations.
 It is the principle of “Teach a man to fish and you feed him for a lifetime”.
 In this way, EMDR can become self-sustaining.
 We are guided by Francine Shapiro’s humanitarian principles and her vision for EMDR to relieve suffering globally.